achuwilson/pydrake-manipulator-documentation/README.md

-# A Gentle Introduction to Kuka iiwa and Manipulation using Drake in Python
+# Kuka iiwa and Manipulation using Drake in Python

-This document serves as a quick introduction to Kuka IIWA Robot and controlling it using Drake Python API.
+This document serves as a quick introduction to Kuka iiwa Robot and controlling it using Drake Python API.
 The examples are entirely in python and is easy to port to any other robot manipulator.
-Make sure you read the official Kuka documentation and is familiar with the functioning before operating the robot.
+Make sure you have read the official Kuka documentation and is familiar with the functioning before operating the robot.

 The codes of the examples used in this document are available at [https://github.com/achuwilson/pydrake_iiwa](https://github.com/achuwilson/pydrake_iiwa)